 4. Antibiotic Use

 Antibiotics can disrupt the natural balance of gut bacteria, leading to antibiotic-associated diarrhea.
 This type usually appears during or shortly after a course of antibiotics.
+Most cases are mild, but severe or persistent diarrhea after antibiotics should be discussed with a pediatrician.

 5. Chronic Conditions